Code-Institute-Submissions/monkees-website-4/README.md

 Potential Customer (Inspired By Neighbour) 	"As a potential customer, I'd like an easy way to contact the band to make a booking and to be sent
 						information of upcoming events".

-**************************
-*******  WIRE-FRAMES *****
-**************************
+I also produced wireframes of my website before starting:

+see my repository's file list:

+Wireframe-band.pdf
+Wireframe-book.pdf
+Wireframe-disc.pdf
+Wireframe-video.pdf

 ## Features

 Header:			1.
-The header contains the main nav bar, which allows the user to navigate between each page.
+The header contains the main nav bar, which allows the user to navigate
+					between each page.
 Footer:			2.
-The footer contains the social media links, allowing the user to navigate to the band's social media
+The footer contains the social media links, allowing the user to navigate
-				pages in each of the most common sites.
+					to the band's social media pages in each of the most common sites.
 The Band Page:	3.
-This page introduces the members of the band and gives a little bit of information about each member.
+This page introduces the members of the band and gives a little bit of
+					information about each member.
 				4. Each Member's photograph is a link to their own Wikipedia page which gives more informaton if required.
-The Videos Page:	5.
-This page allows the user to click on videos and watch clips of the Monkees songs and from the TV show.
+The Videos Page:5.
+This page allows the user to click on videos and watch clips of the Monkees
+					songs and from the TV show.
-The Discography Page:	6.
-This page allows the user to click on a song from the Monkees back catalogue, it also provides information
+The Disc Page:	6.
+This page allows the user to click on a song from the Monkees back catalogue,
-				about the song and the album that it was on.
+					it also provides information about the song and the album that it was on.
-Book & Signup Page:	7.
-This page allows the user to give their details, including their email address, to make a request to book the
+Book & Signup :	7.
+This page allows the user to give their details, including their email address,
-				band.
+					to make a request to book the band.
-			8. This page also allows the user to give their details, including their email address, to sign up to the Band;s Newsletter.
+				8. This page also allows the user to give their details, including their email address, to sign up to the Band's Newsletter.
 				9. For convenience features 8 & 9 can be completed together, to prevent user frustration.

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Features Left to Implement

 			1. Provide an online booking feature to allow the user to look up the band's commitments and to physically book the band.
 			2. Provide an open forum so that users can add in their own videos etc to increase the material available.

 ## Technologies Used